ibm-cloud-docs/speech-to-text/basic-response.md

 The service can include hesitation markers in a transcript when it discovers brief fillers or pauses in speech.
 Also referred to as disfluencies, such pauses can include fillers such as "uhm", "uh", "hmm", and related non-lexical utterances.
 Unless you need to use them for your application, you can safely filter hesitation markers from a transcript.

 In English, the service uses the hesitation token `%HESITATION`, as shown in the following example.
 Other languages can use different markers.
+Hesitation markers can appear in both interim and final results.

 ```javascript
 {